domero2/Database/README.md

 LOGGER.sql
 Package which contains package body with procedures for logging errors occured in database.
 This package contains DDL for DB_LOG table aswell.

+Repayment.sql - Solution for counting Payment date as a difference between First payment date and last payment date.
+Each payment date is counted as sequentially added part of year (month,quarter,semiyear,year).
+There are nominal value column which represent all amount of money which need to be pay during counted period ( difference between First payment date and last payment date).
+There is amount value column which stored sequential amount of payment.